Addressing Bias in Online Selection with Limited Budget of Comparisons: Dynamic threshold algorithm for groups

 In this first lemma, we prove a recursion formula on the success probability of the single-threshold algorithm, with a threshold $T = \lfloor \w N \rfloor$ for some $\w \in [0,1]$.

 \begin{lemma} The success probability of the single threshold algorithm $\A_T^B$ with threshold $T = \lfloor \w N \rfloor$ and budget $B \geq 0$ satisfies the recursion formula

 \end{lemma}

-The central arguments of the proof hinge on analyzing the state transition of the algorithm following the first comparison.
+The proof hinges on analyzing the behavior of the algorithm following the first comparison.
 After that comparison, the algorithm halts if $R_t = 1$, and the success probability can be computed in that case.
 Otherwise, if $R_t \neq 1$, the candidate is rejected, and the algorithm transitions to a new state at step $t+1$, where the available budget reduces to $B-1$.
-Leveraging the memory-less property of the single-threshold algorithm, the success probability starting from the new state is precisely that of algorithm $\A^{B-1}_{t+1}$, with budget $B-1$ and threshold $t+1$ instead, starting from the same state.
+Its success probability becomes precisely that of algorithm $\A^{B-1}_{t+1}$, with budget $B-1$ and threshold $t+1$.

 The recursion outlined in Lemma \ref{lem:single-thres-recursion} can be used to calculate the asymptotic success probability of the single-threshold algorithm $\A_{\lfloor \w N \rfloor}^B$ as the number of candidates $N$ approaches infinity.
-The resultant expression is presented in the following theorem.

 \begin{theorem} The asymptotic success probability of the single threshold algorithm $\A^B_T$ with threshold $T = \lfloor \w N \rfloor$ and budget $B \geq 0$ is